Land of Opportunity

-“After seeing the impact the speakers had on influencing world affairs, [the conference] reaffirmed the value I see in the career path that I want to take,” Navarro-Donnellan shares.
+“After seeing the impact the speakers had on influencing world affairs, conference reaffirmed the value I see in the career path that I want to take,” Navarro-Donnellan shares.
 “It reminded me that international politics is remarkably personal.
-There are human interaction elements that are important to master, [and those elements] may be even more important than the professional training that is involved [in terms of] resolution-crafting and success.”
+There are human interaction elements that are important to master, those elements may be even more important than the professional training that is involved terms of resolution-crafting and success.”

 Graziadio School of Business and Management | AlphaBull